 - Russia has implemented a ‘no liquids’ policy for flights originating in Russia.
 The policy means no liquids may be carried on board aircraft and must instead be packed in checked luggage.
 This policy is effective until 21 March 2014.

 - Australians attending the Sochi Winter Olympics and Paralympic Games should see our travel bulletin.

 - You should avoid demonstrations and large public gatherings as they may turn violent.

-- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Mount Elbrus area which may be closed to tourists at short notice), and Karachay-Cherkessia, because of the risk of military clashes and terrorist attacks.
+- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Elbrus area), and Karachay-Cherkessia because of the high threat of terrorist activity.

 - Severe winter weather can disrupt travel in Russia.
 If you are delayed, you should check when your visa is due to expire and contact local authorities about a visa extension if required.